Iphigene Ochs Sulzberger: Family and personal life

-Sulzberger passed away in her sleep at age ninety-seven on February 26, 1990.
+Sulzberger died in her sleep at age ninety-seven on February 26, 1990.
 At the time of her death, she was survived by four children, 13 grandchildren, and 24 great-grandchildren.
-Her funeral at Congregation Emanu-El of New York was attended by well over a thousand people, including New York City mayor David Dinkins and former mayors Ed Koch and John Lindsay, Senators Daniel Patrick Moynihan and Abraham Ribicoff, former United States Secretary of State Cyrus Vance, District Attorney Robert Morgenthau, Brown University president Vartan Gregorian, Washington Post publisher Katharine Graham, and President of Museum of Modern Art William Luers.
+Her funeral at Congregation Emanu-El of New York was attended by well over a thousand people, including New York City mayor David Dinkins and former mayors Ed Koch and John Lindsay, U.S. senators Daniel Patrick Moynihan and Abraham Ribicoff, former United States Secretary of State Cyrus Vance, District Attorney Robert Morgenthau, Brown University president Vartan Gregorian, Washington Post publisher Katharine Graham, and President of the Museum of Modern Art William Luers.

-Her first daughter, Marian, a director of the newspaper, married Andrew Heiskell, chairman of Time Inc. after her husband Orvil Dryfoos passed away.
+Her first daughter, Marian, a director of the newspaper, married Andrew Heiskell, chairman of Time Inc., after her first husband Orvil Dryfoos died.

-Her second daughter, Ruth, was a publisher of Chattanooga Times Free Press.
-Ruth's son, Arthur Golden, is a novelist who wrote bestselling novel Memoirs of a Geisha.
-Her other son, Michael Golden, is currently vice chairman of The New York Times Company and former publisher of the International herald Tribune.
-Holmberg's son-in-law, Edward Dolnick is a novelist as is her grandson, Ben Dolnick.
-Her other grandson, Sam Dolnick, is an assistant managing editor of The New York Times and was one of the candidates to succeed Arthur Ochs Sulzberger Jr. as the next publisher.
+Her second daughter, Ruth, was a publisher of the Chattanooga Times (now the Chattanooga Times Free Press).
+She was married twice: to Ben Hale Golden and then to Albert W. Holmberg, Jr. Ruth's son, Arthur Golden, is a novelist who wrote the bestselling novel Memoirs of a Geisha.
+Her other son, Michael Golden, is currently vice chairman of The New York Times Company and former publisher of the International Herald Tribune.
+Ruth's son-in-law Edward Dolnick is a novelist as is her grandson, Ben Dolnick.
+Her other grandson, Sam Dolnick, is an assistant managing editor of The New York Times and was one of the candidates in 2018 to become the next publisher of the Times.

 Her third daughter, Judith, became a physician.
+She married Matthew Rosenschein, Jr., then Richard N. Cohen, and finally Budd Levinson (twice).

-Her only son, Punch, served as publisher of the newspaper from 1963 to 1992.
-His son, Arthur Ochs Sulzberger Jr. remains the Chairman of The New York Times Company, a post he assumed in 1997.
-Arthur Jr.'s son A. G. Sulzberger became the publisher on January 1, 2018.
+Her only son, "Punch", served as publisher of The New York Times from 1963 to 1992.
+His son, Arthur Ochs "Pinch" Sulzberger Jr. succeeded him as publisher and became chairman of The New York Times Company in 1997.
+Arthur Jr.'s son A. G. Sulzberger became the publisher on January 1, 2018, and became chairman of The New York Times Company on December 31, 2020.
 Punch's other grandson, David Perpich, served as a senior vice president in the company and oversees its standalone products.
-He was another one of the candidates to be the next publisher of the newspaper, along with A. G. Sulzberger and Sam Dolnick.
+He was another one of the candidates to be the next publisher of the Times after Pinch Sulzberger, along with A. G. Sulzberger and Sam Dolnick.